 God uses Yellowstone’s trails—steep ones, flat ones, dull ones, and striking ones— to help me understand how to navigate life’s trials by faith rather than by autopilot, by fear, or by anything else.
 This is just one reason to care about wilderness places like Yellowstone.
 It’s what it’s there for.

-🧭 What helps you understand more about navigating life’s trials by faith?
+🧭 What helps you navigate the landscape of life by faith?

 take heart & happy trails 🥾